bebbi/bebbi-scripts/README.md

 the parts of the config you need to.

-This can be a very helpful way to make editor integration work for tools like ESLint which require project-based ESLint configuration to be present to work.
+This can be a very helpful way to make editor integration work for tools like ESLint which sometimes requires project-based ESLint configuration to be present to work.

 So, if we were to do this for ESLint, you could create an `.eslintrc` with the contents of: